Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Dataset and the need for Visual Stimuli

-For our experiments, we utilize the CVPR2017 dataset \cite{palazzo2020decoding}, which contains EEG data from six participants, each viewing 50 images across 40 diverse object categories (such as vehicles, musical instruments, etc.).
+For our experiments, we utilize the \textit{CVPR2017} dataset \cite{spampinato2017deep}, which contains preprocessed EEG data from six participants, each viewing 50 images across 40 diverse object categories\footnote{we use the terms \textit{object} and \textit{class} interchangeably to refer to an object category.} (such as vehicles, musical instruments, \textit{etc}).
 Each EEG recording, corresponding to one participant and one visual stimulus, consists of 128 channels recorded for 0.5 seconds at a sampling rate of 1 kHz.
-This data is represented as a 128×N matrix, where N, approximately 500, represents the number of samples per channel in each segment.
-Since the exact duration of the EEG signals may vary, we follow the preprocessing approach of \cite{palazzo2020decoding} by discarding the first 20 samples (20 ms) to reduce interference from the previous image, and then standardizing the signal to a common length of 440 samples, accounting for segments with N < 500.
+Data are represented as a 128×N matrix, where N, approximately 500, represents the number of samples per channel in each segment.
+According to \newcite{spampinato2017deep}, the EEG signals were pre-processed by first applying a second-order Butterworth bandpass filter between 5 Hz and 95 Hz and a notch filter at 50 Hz to remove power line noise.
+In addition, since the exact duration of the EEG signals can vary, the first 20 samples (20 ms) were discarded to reduce interference from the previous image, and then standardizing the signal to a common length of 440 samples, accounting for segments with N < 500.
 The dataset provides pre-filtered signals across three frequency ranges: 14-70Hz, 5-95Hz, and 55-95Hz.
-In line with prior research, we select the 55-95 Hz range, as it has demonstrated the most reliable results.
+In line with previous research \cite{palazzo2020decoding}, we selected the 55-95 Hz range, as it has shown the most reliable results.
+We used the training, validation, and test split from the original paper for overall and subject-wise analysis.

-Since the CVPR2017 dataset lacks textual descriptions, we generate one-line captions for each image using GPT-4.
-We choose brief captions because the half-second EEG recordings may not capture enough information to support longer, more detailed descriptions.
-Given that these captions are auto-generated, it is crucial to ensure their quality and relevance.
-To validate the accuracy of the captions, we employed human annotators via Amazon Mechanical Turk (\textit{https://www.mturk.com/}).
-These human experts reviewed the images and assessed the captions on a binary scale, judging both their fluency and adequacy.
-Table \ref{tab:annotator_data} summarizes the validation results, including the level of agreement between annotators when both rated a caption as acceptable, demonstrating the reliability of the auto-generated captions.
-We will release the descriptions under the same license as the original data.
+Since the \textit{CVPR2017} dataset lacks textual descriptions, we used GPT-4 to generate brief one-line captions for each image as they are efficient in capturing salient information without introducing extraneous details.
+Here, the aim is to map EEG data to concise captions to simplify the alignment task, making it feasible despite the noise and variability inherent in EEG signals.
+To ensure quality, we validated these auto-generated captions using human annotators from \textit{Amazon Mechanical Turk}, who rated their fluency and adequacy on a binary scale.
+Table \ref{tab:annotator_data} shows the validation results, including annotator agreement on acceptable captions, highlighting the reliability of the generated captions.
+We release the descriptions under the same license as the original data.